 You don't require a licence to ride an electric bike.
 Check your insurance covers you for riding all types of motorised bikes.

-Ride sharing apps such as Didi, Shouqi and Shenzhou are widely used in major Chinese cities.
+Ride sharing apps are widely used in major Chinese cities.

 Tour operators, public buses and ferries might not meet the safety standards you would expect in Australia, particularly in rural areas.
 Sufficient safety equipment may not be provided and recommended maintenance standards and safety precautions may not be observed.